-Adding sufficient noise in the AES model results in loss of polar order through a second order phase transition~\cite{ferrante2013,musacchio2025}, here we choose to focus on the noise-less model, and understand the chaotic dynamics resulting form the active forces in the AES model.
-This is in line with to the approach to active turbulence in noiseless nematic fluids~\cite{alert2020}.
+Adding noise in the AES model can result in loss of polar order through a second-order phase transition~\cite{ferrante2013,musacchio2025}, here we choose to focus on the noise-less model, and understand the chaotic dynamics resulting form the active forces in the AES model.
+This is in line with the approach to active turbulence in noiseless nematic fluids~\cite{alert2020}.